Do not perform any user administration actions before reading and understanding this entire document.

 Users should have a valid email address in their Agent record; without, they will not receive proper notifications for proposed agent mergers, transaction events, etc.

 Collection Contacts are users who receive administrative emails when certain actions occur.
 Values are controlled by a code table.
-Users with Manage Collection access may manage Collection Contacts from Manage Collection (currently Manage Data –> Metadata –> Manage Collection).
-Agents who act as collection contacts much have a valid email address.
+Users with Manage Collection access may manage Collection Contacts from Manage Collection Manage Data –> Metadata –> Manage Collection.
+Agents who act as collection contacts must have a valid email address.